Israel's Barak boosts Obama amid U.S. threats on Iran

 | JERUSALEM

-JERUSALEM Israel's defense minister extolled what he called Barack Obama's resolve and risk-taking on Thursday, remarks likely to help the president's re-election bid after the Pentagon beefed up warnings to Iran over its nuclear program.
+JERUSALEM Israel's defence minister extolled what he called Barack Obama's resolve and risk-taking on Thursday, remarks likely to help the U.S. president's re-election bid after the Pentagon beefed up warnings to Iran over its nuclear programme.

 The comments by Ehud Barak, lone centrist in Prime Minister Benjamin Netanyahu's conservative coalition, also appeared to dampen speculation the Israelis could defy U.S. remonstrations by attacking their arch-foe's nuclear facilities unilaterally.

-In back-to-back interviews this week, Defense Secretary Leon Panetta and his top military officer, General Martin Dempsey, made unusually strong statements about U.S. willingness to use force to deny Iran the means of developing an atom bomb.
+In back-to-back interviews this week, U.S. Defence Secretary Leon Panetta and his top military officer, General Martin Dempsey, made unusually strong statements about U.S. willingness to use force to deny Iran the means of developing an atom bomb.

 "The change of emphasis ... is a very important development, because it makes clear a fact that was already known to us from closed-door (discussions)," Barak told Israel Radio.
 "It makes clear to Iran that it faces a real dilemma."

 "If we have to do it, we will deal with it," Panetta said on CBS television.
-Asked whether he meant military steps, he replied: "There are no options off the table." [nL1E7NKCVS]
+Asked whether he meant military steps, he replied: "There are no options off the table.

 "We are examining a range of options," he told CNN.
 "I am satisfied that the options that we are developing are evolving to a point that they would be executable if necessary."